tequeter/dryspec/UI-Codex.md

 ### Author or update FR/NFR/Glossary/Architecture/Subsystem specs

-Use this when you want to create or refine individual spec files while staying within LeanSDD boundaries.
+Use this when you want to create or refine individual spec files while staying within DrySpec boundaries.

-After you have run `/prompts:leansdd` in this repo, you can ask for focused spec help like this.
+After you have run `/prompts:dryspec` in this repo, you can ask for focused spec help like this.
 The examples below use the default `docs/specs/...` layout; if your Constitution uses different paths, adjust the filenames accordingly.

 **Example (FR authoring)**